 Story: On a stop-over from Sao Paulo to Naples, Customs staff at Munich Airport discovered the remains of a human skeleton inside the luggage belonging to two Italian women.
 Any fears of wrong-doing were soon quashed when one of the women produced a valid death certificate for the skeleton.
 The two women were returning a family member’s remains to their home in Italy.

 The Bust: What seemed like a routine check turned into a massive haul of illegal narcotics for the Customs officials at JFK airport.
 Yudishtir Maharaj had hidden about four kilograms of cocaine inside frozen goat meat from Trinidad.

 Item: An avalanche charge

 The Bust: A homemade avalanche charger was found inside a man’s carry-on bag at the Ted Stevens Anchorage International Airport.
 As the device was both homemade and active, the individual was arrested.

 The Bust: It’s probably not the best idea to bring an anti-tank landmine to an airport, even if the device is diffused.
 The discovery of this landmine caused significant delays and the Explosives team was called in to conduct an analysis of the bomb.

 The Bust: One way to get around declaring large sums of money?
 Baking the bills into pastries, of course!
 That’s what a few German smugglers schemed to do in what could have been the most delicious money-smuggling scheme of 2012.
 The money was confiscated and the pastries thrown out.

-Book the flights for your next holiday with Webjet and make sure you avoid appearing on the above round-up by following your chosen destination’s customs laws!
+Make sure you avoid appearing on the above round-up by following your chosen destination’s customs laws!